 Stroke Care at Guthrie

-- Guthrie Robert Packer Hospital is a Primary Stroke Center: The Joint Commission and American Heart Association have named Guthrie Robert Packer Hospital a Primary Stroke Center.
+- Guthrie Robert Packer Hospital and Corning Hospital are now certified Primary Stroke Centers: The Joint Commission and American Heart Association have named Guthrie Robert Packer Hospital and Guthrie Corning Hospital as Primary Stroke Centers.
 We are recognized for having the stroke team and processes to care for patient suffering from stroke associated with clots and with hemorrhaging.
 We also consistently improve our care to make sure you are getting the best care possible.

 - Accredited Stroke Program: We have a comprehensive program for the treatment and recovery from stroke.

-- Board-certified vascular and neurology specialists: Our team of neurologists and vascular surgeons work together to treat patients suffering from stroke.
-Our team is able to deliver treatment directly to clots by catheter threaded through blood vessels, a minimally invasive technique that is better for patient’s recovery.
+- Board-certified vascular and neurology specialists: Our team of neurologists and vascular surgeons work together to treat patients suffering from hemorrhagic stroke in Guthrie's newly designed Interventional Radiology suite.